MoragnSperlingIT1025/-Lab2-readme.md/README.md

     Hypervisors separate the physical resources from the virtual environments—the things that need those resources.
 Hypervisors can sit on top of an operating system (like on a laptop) or be           installed directly onto hardware (like a server), which is how most enterprises virtualize.
 Hypervisors take your physical resources     and divide them up so that virtual environments can use them.

+# Python

+    What is meant by the "pseudo-code nature of Python?"

+    Python is a simple computing language.
+Reading Python code is like reading english, and this pseudo-code is one of the good things about the Python language.

+    What is an interpreted language vs. a compiled language?

+    The difference is compiled language that is put through a complier produces a program written in asssembly language while an interpreter produces a result from a program